Blessings for the Hebrew Month of Nissan

 Blessings for Nissan (sometimes referred to as Aviv)

 2. It is also the month of the tribe of Judah.
-Judah goes first—first into warfare (see Judges 1:2 ; 20:18 ), and also first when moving to a new place.
+Judah goes first—first into warfare (see Judges 1:2 ; 20:18 ) and also first when moving to a new place.
 Judah was the first tribe in the order of procession when Israel moved in the wilderness (Num.
 10:14 ).
-Judah also means “praise.”
-Praise is what will enable us to actually “cross over” into the new God has for us.
+Judah also means “praise,” and praise is the way we can keep our hand on the neck of the enemy (Gen. 49:8 ).
+Determine to sing and praise a lot this month.

 3. The month in which spring often starts; the beginning of the month of direct light.
 Declare your light is getting brighter.
 (See Isaiah 60; Luke 2:32 ; Isaiah 49:6 ; and Acts 26:18 .)
 Declare His light is shining even in the places that have been dark until now.